University of Hawaii at Manoa Data & Information Overview

 Student to Faculty Ratio

-At UHM, the student to faculty ratio is an excellent 12 to 1.
+At UH Manoa, the student to faculty ratio is an excellent 12 to 1.
 That's much better than the national average of 15 to 1.
 This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

 Percent of Full-Time Faculty